Toronto Raptors Starting Lineup Against The Indiana Pacers

 Publish date:

-The Toronto Raptors have announced their starting lineup for Wednesday's showdown with the Indiana Pacers.
+The Toronto Raptors have announced their starting lineup for their game with the Indiana Pacers.

 Related stories on NBA basketball